Farrah Abraham Models Skimpy Lingerie During Fashion Store Opening

 The former Teen Mom OG star wore a white bralette with the brand’s logo streamed across it on black elastic, along with matching underwear, and some black heeled boots.

 Farrah showed off her ample cleavage, lean legs, flat tummy, toned abs, and curvy backside in the photos while wearing the lingerie.
-She had her long, caramel-colored hair parted to the side and worn in straight strands which fell over her shoulder.
+She had her long, caramel-colored hair parted to the side and worn in straight strands, which fell over her shoulder.

 Abraham also sported a full face of makeup, which included a bronzed glow, darkened eyebrows, thick lashes, pink blush on her cheeks, some highlighter on her brow bone, and a bright pink color on her lips.